WordPress/wporg-plugin-guidelines/guideline-04.md

 We strongly recommend you document how any build tools are to be used.

+Original source code must be the original edit of the code and not minified or otherwise altered after editing.
-Original source code must be human readable and not be deliberately obscured.
+Original source code should be written so it is clearly understandable using sensible naming conventions and comments where appropriate and not deliberately obscured or obfuscated.